Lumbar spinal stenosis

 What are the symptoms of spinal stenosis?

-- Difficulties with walking, and weakness or pain in the buttocks and/or legs, either one-sided or on both sides
+• Difficulties with walking accompanied by weakness or pain in the buttocks and/or leg, on one or both sides

-- Improvement of the symptoms when in a bent posture or sitting down
+• Improvement in symptoms when bending forward or sitting down

 Back pain